Gabriella439/slides/nix-internals/slides.md

 The only way to consume a Nix expression is to transform into a derivation

+Transforming a Nix expression into a derivation is known as "instantiation"

-This only works if the Nix expression evaluates to a derivation
+Instantiation only works if the Nix expression evaluates to a derivation

 i.e. a record with a field named `type` whose value is `"derivation"`

-Main ways to transform a Nix expression into a derivation using:
+Main ways to instantiation a Nix expression are:

 * `nix-instantiate`
 * implicitly as part of Nix evaluation